python-streamz/streamz/docs/source/dataframes.rst

 results of system calls or other isolated actions, but any number of entries can be returned by the dataframe in a single batch.
-To facilitate collecting such batches, the callback is invoked with ``last`` (the time of the previous invocation) and ``now`` (the time of the current invocation).
+To facilitate collecting such batches, the callback is invoked with keyword arguments ``last`` (the time of the previous invocation) and ``now`` (the time of the current invocation) as Pandas Timestamp objects.
 The callback can then generate or query for just the values in that time range.

-Arbitrary keyword arguments can be provided to the PeriodicDataFrame constructor, which will be passed into the `datafn` when it is called so that its behavior can be parameterized.
+Arbitrary keyword arguments can be provided to the PeriodicDataFrame constructor, which will be passed into the callback that its behavior can be parameterized.

 For instance, you can write a callback to return a suitable number of datapoints to keep a regularly updating stream, generated randomly